KenKundert/why-invest-in-bitcoin/README.rst

 first thing to recognize is that of all the available cryptographic tokens, only a few aspire to be assets, and of those, bitcoin is the obvious winner.
 The remaining tokens are utility tokens that are focused on solving some problem other than being a store of value.

-But bitcoin is unique and will win because it is the most decentralized.
+Bitcoin is unique and will win because it is the most decentralized.
 Unlike all other cryptocurrencies, the creator of bitcoin, the anonymous Satoshi Nakamoto, disappeared after bitcoin started gaining momentum.
 Nobody that remains involved in bitcoin development has the political clout to control development.
 Instead everything is done by consensus.
 The result is that while it is possible to make enhancements that are widely recognized as upgrades, it is virtually impossible to make substantial changes that are at all controversial.
 A change in the issuance schedule would be hugely controversial, and so it is not possible to change it.
 As such, the hard-money aspects of bitcoin are unassailable.
 It is the only currency that you can count on to hold the value of your investment.
 With all other currencies the creator has enough control to step in make changes that result in loss of value, as central banks do with fiat currencies today.
 Even if such a competing hard-currency were to be created, bitcoin has a staggering lead.
 It owns most of the market share, it has by far the largest market capitalization, and it owns the lion's share of the miners.
 The network effect virtually guarantees bitcoin will remain the dominant cryptocurrency.

 How Is This Going to Work?